 The most valuable thing about Level is that it is absolutely practical.
 While I believe that there is room in the workplace for both soft and hard skills, this program will deliver on the latter in a profound way.
 The program opened my thinking up to so much more, that I can’t wait to take the next step.
 I can say firmly recommend it.

 Thanks, Matt!
-One final question: you’ve applied to the MPS in Analytics at Northeastern!
-Where do you see your career path heading?
+One final question: you’ve applied to the Master of Professional Studies in Analytics (MPSA) at Northeastern!
+Where do you see your career in data analytics heading?

 That is an excellent question!
 What I can say with certainty is that I am excited to take on new challenges, and feel as though the MPSA program will add greater dimensionality to what I currently understand, and can offer.

 Matt’s journey has certainly been an exciting one and we’re so glad to continue to work together and support his goals.
-Looking to start your own adventures in data and tell a story, like Matt?
-You can learn more about Level and enrollment for our summer programs here.
+Looking to start your own adventures in data and tell a story like Matt?
+You can learn more about Level and enrollment for our programs here.